In Praise of Older Women (1978 film)

 In Praise of Older Women is a Canadian film directed by George Kaczender.
 It is based on Stephen Vizinczey's book In Praise of Older Women.

 Plot

-András Vayda (Tom Berenger) grows up in a turbulent, war-torn Hungary, where he procures local girls for the occupying G.I.s during World War II.
-Disappointed by the girls his age, he meets Maya (Karen Black), a married woman in her 30s, who tutors him in love and romance.
+András Vayda grows up in a turbulent, war-torn Hungary, where he procures local girls for the occupying G.I.s during World War II.
+Disappointed by the girls his age, he meets Maya, a married woman in her 30s, who tutors him in love and romance.
 Maya is only the first of many mature women whom András will meet through his teenage and young adult life.